Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 ## Full Add-On Support ReShade Build (Download ReShade x.x.x with full add-on support)

-The Full Add-On Support Build of ReShade is best for offline games or games without anti-cheat systems (e.g., Final Fantasy XXIV, World of Warcraft, Baldur's Gate 3.)
+The Full Add-On Support Build of ReShade is best for offline games or games without anti-cheat systems.
 This build will offer the full feature set and freedom for creating presets with various shaders and add-ons.
 If your game is offline, it's best to choose this build to prevent issues down the line!

 ![ReShade Download Options](../docs/reshade/images/downloading-and-installing/rs_download.webp){: style="max-width:90%" }